 Supplements

-In some cases, iron supplements will be needed.
+In some cases, iron supplements will be needed, especially if ferritin is not rising easily.
 Always take these under the supervision of your healthcare practitioner and again, also add a vitamin C supplement to increase the absorption rate of the iron.
+Ideally avoid eating large amounts of dairy products such as milk, cheese or yoghurt at the same time as taking iron supplements (ideally an hour apart from each other).
+Teens need to also avoid drinking tea and coffee at the same time as taking their iron supplements.

 So, as you can see: if your child is deficient in iron there’s a huge range of things you can do nutritionally to boost their levels to bring them back to the full of energy healthy little monkey they should be.
 Why not share any top tips you have in boosting up your child’s iron the comments below?